arielf/weight-loss/README.md

 Despite the noisy & insufficient data, and the inaccuracies in weighting, the machine-learning experiments made 4 facts very obvious, pretty early:

-- Sleeping longer consistently appeared as #1 factor in losing weight.
+- Sleeping longer consistently appeared as *the* #1 factor in losing weight.
 - Lack of sleep did the opposite: too little sleep lead to weight gains.
-- Carbs make you gain weight.
+- Carbs made me gain weight.
 The worst are high-starch and sugary foods.
-- Fatty and oily foods do the opposite: they make you lose weight.
+- Fatty and oily foods do the opposite: they made me lose weight.

 The 'stayhome' lifestlye, which fell mostly on weekends, is a red-herring, I simply slept longer when I didn't have to commute to work.